Mitalie/hive-minitalk/protocol.md

   * SIGUSR2: transition to RETRY

-Server normally doesn't send SIGUSR2 to a client in QUEUE state, but it can happen if server sent SIGUSR1 and then detected conflict before client handled it.
+Server normally doesn't send SIGUSR2 to a client in QUEUE state, but it can happen if server sent SIGUSR1 and then detected conflict before the client handled it.

 #### Server